Officers of the University

 The chancellor of the West Plains Campus is responsible for the overall administration of the West Plains Campus and Shannon Hall in Mountain Grove, including the academic programs, faculty and staff personnel matters, financial affairs, student life, athletics, physical plant and as liaison to the various publics of the campus.

 The provost is the senior academic officer of the University.
 Responsibilities include the overall direction, development and administration of academic affairs, and the research campus at Mountain Grove.
 Academic affairs include all academic and scholarly programs of the University, including the six academic colleges, the Graduate College, the Honors College, library services, the William H. Darr School of Agriculture and academic outreach.

 The associate provosts serve as deputies to the provost in all functions, with special responsibility for faculty, undergraduate programs and studies, student success and public affairs, and academic outreach.

 The director of the Darr School of Agriculture is responsible for managing the academic units, faculty and students of the School.
-These responsibilities include organizing and directing the effective operations of facilities beyond the immediate Springfield campus that include the William H. Darr Agricultural Center Expansion (90 acres), the State Fruit Experiment Station at Mountain Grove (190 acres), the Journagan Ranch (3,300 acres), Shealy Farm (250 acres), Bakers Acres (75 acres) and other such operational units that are assigned to this School.
+These responsibilities include organizing and directing the effective operations of facilities beyond the immediate Springfield campus that include the William H. Darr Agricultural Center Expansion (90 acres), the State Fruit Experiment Station at Mountain Grove (190 acres), the Journagan Ranch (3,300 acres), Shealy Farm (250 acres), Bakers Acres (75 acres), the Woodlands (161 acres), and other such operational units that are assigned to this School.
 Responsibilities include budgeting and budget control for these facilities and the academic operations that include extensive community outreach.
 The director of the Darr School of Agriculture provides the leadership for faculty and staff employment and development, student recruitment, retention and advisement; and research direction for the faculty and the Centers of this School.

 Each of the college deans is responsible for the administration of one of the six discipline-based colleges.
 Responsibilities include faculty recruitment and development, faculty evaluation, program development, program review, student advisement, collegiate budgeting and budget control, class schedule planning, fundraising and advancement, and general supervision of the scholarship, research, creative activity, instructional and service activities of the college.